rivas-lab/covid19/UKB_covid19_GWAS/DATA_README.md

-# The Rivas Lab COVID-19 UKB GWAS Dataset
+# COVID-19 UKB GWAS Dataset release from the Rivas Lab

 We make our dataset publicly available via Google Drive shared folder: @@@@@@@@@@@@@@@@@@@.
 Given that we will be continuously updating our analysis, we use an explicit versioning of our data release and the release date is indicated by directory name (`YYYYMMDD`).